purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 <snip>
 ```

-That's hardly surpirising: the slowest part is due to computing hashes.
+That's hardly surprising: the slowest part is due to computing hashes.
 How does the `sha2` crate compute hashes, anyway?

 [https://docs.rs/sha2](https://docs.rs/sha2) does not say anything about different implementations.
 Neither does the GitHub page.
-But, oh, wait, the GitHub repo shows that its [Cargo.toml](https://github.com/RustCrypto/hashes/blob/sha2-v0.10.8/sha2/Cargo.toml) has some interesting features!
+But, oh, wait, the GitHub repo shows that its [Cargo.toml](https://github.com/RustCrypto/hashes/blob/sha2-v0.10.8/sha2/Cargo.toml) has some intriguing features!

 ```toml
 [features]